Norwich City Profile

 Norwich won the Championship in 2018/19 but were subsequently relegated from the Premier League.
 This was the fifth time they had been relegated from the Premier League, a record.
 Undeterred, they then gained promotion in the 2020/21 season, again by winning the title.

 However, a poor start to the 2021/22 Premier League campaign saw Farke relieved of his duties with Norwich bottom of the table.
 In November, the recently departed Aston Villa boss, Dean Smith, was chosen to succeed Farke at Carrow Road.

-Norwich's main rivals are Ipswich Town, with the two sides playing in the East Anglian Derby.
-The head-to-head record is very evenly matched as Norwich have won 41 times, Ipswich 40 times and the two sides have drawn 22 times.
+Norwich's main rivals are Ipswich Town, with the two sides playing in the East Anglian Derby, or the Old Farm Derby as some have dubbed it.

 Their first match-up came in September 1946 when Ipswich ran out 5-0 winners.
 In fact, Norwich did not beat Ipswich until the fourth time of asking in 1948, winning 2-1.

 Norwich City's fans

 Much of Norwich's fanbase is local and there is a fierce rivalry with Ipswich.
 However, the club do have supporters clubs in London and Scandinavia, as well as in the UAE, Hong Kong, Thailand, Bermuda, Australia and the USA.